 - You will be hiking for five to seven hours on the fifth day.
 The trek begins with a steep inclination as you are heading around Kibo’s north face.
 Then you will walk through the alpine desert to reach the Pofu Camp, where you will do your night halt.

 - On the sixth day of your Kilimanjaro Hike through the Northern Circuit Route, you will face a lengthy but very rewarding trekking day.
 You will also spot some Buffaloes here.
 After crossing the valleys on this trek of five to seven hours and reaching the Third Cave, where you will halt for the night.

 - On the seventh day, you exhibit a steady climb over the Saddle which stretches Today you undertake a steady climb over the Saddle which is a stretch of barren land connecting the two peaks of Kibo and Mawenzi.
 You will climb for four to five hours to arrive at the School Hut, where you will take a rest.

 - On the eighth day, which is your summit day, it is the time to dig deep and use all of your determination to reach the Kilimanjaro Summit.

-Though it is possible to complete the Kilimanjaro trekking in eight days through the easiest path of Northern Circuit Route, still we, at Jerry Tanzania Tours, recommend a nine days trek.
+Although it is possible to complete the Kilimanjaro trekking in 8 days path of the Northern Circuit Route, still we, at Jerry Tanzania Tours, recommend a nine days trek.
 Because the key to the successful Kilimanjaro summit is acclimatization.
 Keeping an eye on it you should add one extra day to your expedition package for a more enjoyable trip.
-It is better not to hurry but to complete your Climbing Mount Kilimanjaro slowly and safely abiding by all the safety precautions
+However to complete your Climbing Mount Kilimanjaro slowly and safely abiding by all the safety precautions

 Do write to us with your queries as well as the things missed by us.
 Give a call to get the best advice from our experts.